Stengart v. Loving Care Agency, Inc.: New Jersey Supreme Court decision

 During the New Jersey Supreme Court's hearing of the case, the court set out to determine whether or not Loving Care's computer use policy was sufficient notice that her privacy should be expected while using the company-owned laptop.
-After hearing the facts of the case and reviewing the previous holdings from the lower courts, the Supreme Court affirmed the decision previously made by the appellate court that Marina Stengart had reasonable expectations that her attorney–client communications would remain private.
+After hearing the facts of the case and reviewing the previous holdings from the lower courts, the Supreme Court affirmed the decision previously made by the appellate court that Stengart had reasonable expectations that her attorney–client communications would remain private.
 The decision of the court was formed on the basis of a few principles: (1) that Loving Care's policy was "ambiguous" and did not specify that personal, password-protected e-mails were subject to company review, (2) that reasonable expectation of privacy could have been created due to the company's allowing of "personal use" of the computer, and (3) that company interests cannot infringe on attorney–client privileges.
 In addition to the faults in the wording of the company's policy, the New Jersey Supreme Court also pointed out faults in the company's ideas as to what the company can and cannot do.
 In this case, the court re-emphasized the importance of respecting attorney–client privileges and warned Loving Care's attorneys that by reading the e-mails, they were in violation of the Rules of Professional Conduct.

-Although the ruling of the Supreme Court affirmed the earlier decision of the appellate court in favor of Marina Stengart, there was an important difference in the decisions by the two courts.
+Although the ruling of the Supreme Court affirmed the earlier decision of the appellate court in favor of Stengart, there was an important difference in the decisions by the two courts.
 This difference between the Supreme Court and the Appellate Court was in how each court decided where the case would go next.
 In the ruling by the appellate court, it was decided that the case should be remanded to the Chancery Division because the court determined that Loving Care's attorney's did in fact violate the Rules of Professional Conduct and that consideration should be given as to whether or not sanctions should be imposed on Loving Care's counsel.
 The Supreme Court, however, decided to modify the appellate court's judgment by requiring that the case be remanded back to the trial court for a decision as to what sanctions, if any, should be imposed on Loving Care's counsel.